What’s in This Article

 Try pairing your stuffed mussels with a cold glass of raki.
 The anise flavor of the spirit cuts perfectly through the rich spices of the rice.

-If you prefer something non-alcoholic, ayran is a great choice.
-This salty, yogurt-based drink provides a creamy contrast to the spices.
-For a sharper flavor, try şalgam, a fermented turnip juice that adds a tangy kick to your meal.
+For a non-alcoholic option, ayran works well.
+This salty, yogurt-based drink provides a creamy contrast to the warm spices.
+For a sharper pairing, try şalgam, a fermented turnip juice that adds a tangy kick alongside every bite.

 Tips for Enjoying Midye Dolma in Istanbul

-- Check mussel freshness: Fresh mussels should smell like the ocean, not heavily fishy.
+- Check mussel freshness: Fresh mussels smell like the ocean.
+A strong fishy odor means walk away.

-- Pair with a cold drink: Grab a raki or ayran to wash it down.
+- Pair with a cold drink: Grab a raki or ayran to balance each batch.

 Cultural Etiquette When Eating Midye Dolma

-In Turkey, midye dolma is a casual, hands-on food.
-You use the top half of the shell as a natural spoon to scoop out the rice and mussel underneath.
-It is normal to stand around the vendor’s cart and eat several pieces back-to-back.
+Midye dolma is a hands-on, casual food.
+You use the empty top shell as a natural spoon to scoop out the rice and mussel below.
+Standing around the vendor’s cart and eating several in a row is completely normal.

 | Table Manners | Local Customs |